How to Protect Your Privacy in Court Files in Washington State

 Sealing and Redacting Court Records: General Rule 15

 General Rule 15 of the Washington Court Rules, also called GR 15, tells you how to get court records sealed, or get specific information in those records redacted, to protect your privacy.
 It also tells you how to get sealed records unsealed.
 The rule applies to all records from any court, in any civil or criminal case, and whether the records are paper or electronic.
+Remember: Family law, guardianship, and name change records have their own rules.
+See “Access to Family Court and Guardianship Court Records: General Rule 22” and “Name Changes” below.

-When information is redacted from a court document, the original document is removed from the court file and secured from public access.
+When information is redacted from a court document, the original document is removed from public access.
 Then a copy of the document with the private information blacked out or erased is put in the court file.
+The public will not have access to the original document.

 How Can I Get a Court Record Sealed?